Class: QgsMapLayerAction

 Returns True if the action can run using the specified layer.

-Deprecated since version use: the version with QgsMapLayerActionContext instead.
+Deprecated since version 3.40: Use the version with QgsMapLayerActionContext instead.

-canRunUsingLayer(self, layer: QgsMapLayer, context: QgsMapLayerActionContext) -> bool Returns True if the action can run using the specified layer.
+canRunUsingLayer(self, layer: Optional[QgsMapLayer], context: QgsMapLayerActionContext) -> bool Returns True if the action can run using the specified layer.

 Note